Cartoon kids reading to each other

 Another program that supports and encourages literacy in all grades is the National Education Association’s annual Read Across America program.
 Read Across America started March 2, 1998, as an initiative celebrating reading.
 That initiative developed into week-long celebrations as the decades went on.

 The NEA provides a calendar with monthly highlighted books and themes for every month.
-The 2019-2020 school year started in August with the theme, “Set the Tone for the School Year,” using the book All are Welcome, a children’s book by Alexandra Penfold and illustrated by Suzanne Kaufman, which celebrates diversity within the classroom.
-Each month spotlights another theme and book to celebrate the voices and experiences of different people around the world.
+For example, the 2019-2020 school year started in August with the theme, “Set the Tone for the School Year,” using the book All are Welcome, a children’s book by Alexandra Penfold and illustrated by Suzanne Kaufman, which celebrates diversity within the classroom.
+Each month spotlighted another theme and book to celebrate the voices and experiences of different people around the world.

-March’s theme is “Grow a Love of Reading.”
-At the elementary level, the book for this month is The Book Tree by Paul Czajak and illustrated by Rashin Kheiriyeh.
+March’s theme was “Grow a Love of Reading.”
+At the elementary level, the book was The Book Tree by Paul Czajak and illustrated by Rashin Kheiriyeh.
 When the mayor of his town bans books, the main character Arlo finds a way to grow them and restore them to the town.

 “Just what we need in today’s world.
 It reminds us that books matter, stories matter, words matter,” said Jane Yolen, award-winning author, in a review of The Book Tree.